-Meet Our Governors: Trevor Payne - LA Governor Adele Davies Cooke - LA Governor Andy Hughes - LA Governor Neil Dyment - LA Governor Kim Brookes - Community Governor Sian Parry - Community Governor Sue Coles - Community Governor Katie Thomas - Community Governor Stephen Foley - Minor Authority Governor Vacancy - Parent Governor James Appleton - Parent Governor Hannah Whiteaker - Parent Governor Katie Lynch - Parent Governor Dafydd Johnson - Staff Governor Andrea Taylor - Staff Governor Vacancy - Non-teaching Staff Governor Vacancy- Non-teaching Staff Governor
+Meet Our Governors: Trevor Payne - LA Governor Adele Davies Cooke - LA Governor Sally Hughes - LA Governor Neil Dyment - LA Governor Kim Brookes - Community Governor Sian Parry - Community Governor Sue Coles - Community Governor Stephen Foley - Minor Authority Governor Rachel Foley - Co-opted Governor James Appleton - Parent Governor Hannah Whiteaker - Parent Governor Katie Lynch - Parent Governor Ailsa Snow - Parent Governor Dafydd Johnson - Staff Governor Andrea Taylor - Staff Governor Vacancy - Non-teaching Staff Governor Vacancy- Non-teaching Staff Governor

 Sian Parry I have two children who attended Gwernymynydd CP school.
 I qualified as a primary teacher (a long time ago) and have worked in a variety of childcare and education settings in the UK.
 I am currently employed as lecturer where I teach childcare students the skills and expertise needed to work in today's early years settings.
 As a governor I hope to contribute my knowledge of the education system and practical experience.